 Dr. Shearer is currently Professor and Extension Veterinarian at the College of Veterinary Medicine at Iowa State University.
 He received his BS degree from Ashland University in 1971, his DVM degree from Ohio State University in 1975, and his MSc in 1981.
 His primary research interests include management of lameness and foot care of cattle, issues related to animal welfare of livestock and the influence of housing and environment on animal production.
 He serves as a scientific advisor on several boards dedicated to the continued improvement of animal welfare in livestock production including Humane Farm Animal Care, Dean Foods, and Validus.
 He is a former Chair of the American Association of Bovine Practitioners Animal Welfare Committee and is currently serving as Chair of the Food Animal Working Group of the American Veterinary Medical Association's Panel on Euthanasia.

 Dr. Reneé Dewell earned her Bachelor of Science degree in Animal Science from Texas A&M and her Doctor of Veterinary Medicine degree from Colorado State University.
-She owned and operated a private mobile, large animal veterinary clinic in for three years.
-She also completed an internship the Great Plains Veterinary Education Center (GPVEC) under the mentorship of Drs.
-Gary Rupp and Dee Griffin and worked as a clinical instructor for four years.
-While at GPVEC, Reneé earned a master’s degree in Veterinary Science (epidemiology emphasis) from the University of Nebraska-Lincoln and completed the Beef Cattle Production Management Program.
-Following her completion of her MS, she was a post-doctoral researcher at the Animal Population Health Institute at CSU (focus on applied research in feedlot setting, pre-and post-harvest food safety) and served as a staff veterinarian at Horton Feedlot and Research Center in Wellington, Colorado.
+She owned and operated a private mobile, large animal veterinary clinic for three years.
+She completed an internship at the Great Plains Veterinary Education Center (GPVEC) under the mentorship of Drs.
+Gary Rupp and Dee Griffin.
+While at GPVEC, Reneé worked as a clinical instructor and earned a master’s degree in Veterinary Science (epidemiology emphasis) from the University of Nebraska-Lincoln and completed the Beef Cattle Production Management Program.
+Following her completion of her MS, she was a post-doctoral researcher at the Animal Population Health Institute at CSU and served as a staff veterinarian at Horton Feedlot and Research Center in Wellington, Colorado.
 Since joining ISU in 2009, she has worked in the Center for Food Security and Public Health (CFSPH) on topics related to biological risk management for beef cattle as well as disaster preparedness and response issues with production animals.
 Her primary research responsibilities have focused on cattle handling, practical pain management and production and health management of cattle.
-Reneé is in the process of completing a Certificate in Animal Welfare through the Cambridge e-learning Institute (United Kingdom, expected completion-May.
-2016).
-Dr. Dewell serves on several committees and leadership roles in the AVC, the AABP, the IVMA, the NIAA, and the AVMA.
-She enjoys spending time with her three children Caitlin, Nicole, and Nolan.
+Dr. Dewell serves on several committees and leadership roles in the AVC, the AABP, the IVMA, and the AVMA.

 Dr. O'Connor received a Bachelor of Veterinary Science from the University of Sydney in 1993, a Masters of Veterinary Science from the University of Queensland in 1997, and a Doctorate of Veterinary Science from the University of Guelph in 2001.
 In 2009, Dr. O'Connor was admitted as a Fellow of Epidemiology to the Australia and New Zealand College of Veterinary Scientists.
 Dr. O'Connor is a Professor of Epidemiology at Iowa State University.
 She teaches epidemiology methods and inference in the Preventative Veterinary Medicine Program at Iowa State and the MPH program at the College of Public Health at the University of Iowa.
 The main area of focus for Dr. O'Connor's research has been to understand how researchers can use study design and research synthesis methodologies to translate primary research findings into decision support tools for agencies.
 Dr. O'Connor has been funded for this work by groups such as USDA, the National Pork Board, and the European Union Food Safety Authority.
 Topics evaluated include pre-harvest food safety interventions, post-harvest interventions, zoonotic pathogens, and the impact of proximity to confined animal operations on community health.